MaxSemenchuk/DAO-incubator/projects/README.md

 ## Research
 ### New Commons
 A mechanism design specification for post nation state welfare and economic system.
-As its name suggests, the new commons is intended to be a masterstructure which can incentivize the production of commons resources and consolidate them in a unified architecture.
+As its name suggests, the new commons is intended to be a master structure which can incentivize the production of commons resources and consolidate them in a unified architecture.
 The New Commons composes of 4 main components:
 - Liquidity Layer
 - Productivity Layer